Course content in more detail

 - Survey of climate around the globe with satellite products

-While some of these topics can be found in most introductory courses or texts, we would present material intended for a research-oriented audience.
+While some of these topics can be found in most introductory biogeography or ecology courses or texts, it is typically not presented in enough depth for a research-oriented audience.
+Nor are most biology instructors (even those with a physical geography background) sufficiently versed in the meteorological content.
 Note that some topics would be emphasized over others; the objective is to have biologists conceptually understand the essential atmospheric processes that contribute to the earth’s biotic diversity.
-“Black-box” tools would be avoided.
+“Black-box” tools would be avoided and little reference to advanced mathematics is needed.

 Lecture 1 Basic aspects of the atmosphere.
 Where did it come from?
 What is its composition?
 What makes the earth’s atmosphere different from other planets?
 What is atmospheric pressure?Temperature?
 Humidity?
 How does pressure vary with height?
 Mean structure of the atmosphere and how we determine it?
 CO2 and its measurement.
 Definitions of weather and climate.
 How do we determine the climate of a location?